AdobeDocs/experience-manager-screens.en/help/user-guide/using-chrome-player-as-an-extension.md

 Follow this page for information about installing the chrome player as a browser extension.

-1. Click [here](https://download.macromedia.com/screens/) to download the latest Chrome Player.
+1. Select [here](https://download.macromedia.com/screens/) to download the latest Chrome Player.

 1. Unzip and save it on disk.

-1. Open Chrome browser and click the 3-dots menu and select **More Tools** from **Extensions** in the top-right corner or directly navigate to `chrome://extensions`.
+1. Open Chrome browser and select the 3-dots menu and select **More Tools** from **Extensions** in the top-right corner or directly navigate to `chrome://extensions`.

 1. Switch on the **Developer** mode from top-right corner.

-1. Click **Load Unpacked** from top-left corner and load unzipped Chrome Player.
+1. Select **Load Unpacked** from top-left corner and load unzipped Chrome Player.

 1. Check AEM Screens Chrome Player plugin if it is available in the list of extensions.

-1. Open a new tab and click the Apps icon from the top-left corner, or directly navigate to `chrome://apps`.
+1. Open a new tab and select the Apps icon from the top-left corner, or directly navigate to `chrome://apps`.

-1. Click **AEM Screens Plugin** so you can launch the Chrome Player.
+1. Select **AEM Screens Plugin** so you can launch the Chrome Player.

    >[!NOTE]
    >